JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 A plugin can contain additional configuration files beside the main <path>plugin.xml</path>.
 They have the same format, and they are included with the `config-file` attribute of [`<depends>`](#idea-plugin__depends) elements.
 However, some elements and attributes required in <path>plugin.xml</path> are ignored in additional configuration files.
-If the requirements differs, the documentation below will state it explicitly.
+If the requirements differ, the documentation below will state it explicitly.
 One use case for additional configuration files is when a plugin provides optional features that are only available in some IDEs and require [certain modules](plugin_compatibility.md#modules-specific-to-functionality).